webview/webview/example/cpp/snakeJS/README.md

 ![screen-gif](cpp_snake.gif)

 ## Building
-Unixers can use the provided makefile to build just use
+Unixers can use the provided makefile to build, just use
 ```
 make
 ```